 The Department shall allow potential ACE entities 5 months from the date of the posting of the solicitation to submit proposals.
 After the solicitation is released, in addition to the MCO rate development data available on the Department's website, subject to federal and State confidentiality and privacy laws and regulations, the Department shall provide 2 years of de-identified summary service data on the targeted population, split between children and adults, showing the historical type and volume of services received and the cost of those services to those potential bidders that sign a data use agreement.
-The Department may add up to 2 non-state government employees with expertise in creating integrated delivery team for to its review the purchase of care described this solicitation in subsection.
-Anv such individuals must sign а no-conflict disclosure and confidentiality agreement and agree to act in accordance with
+The Department may add up to 2 non-state government employees with expertise in creating integrated delivery its review for the purchase systems to team οf care this solicitation described in subsection.
+Anv such individuals must sign no-conflict disclosure а and confidentiality agreement and agree to act in accordance with